rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 3.  allowing the rapid identification of taxa with distinct features rarely encountered in the family

-To use the key the user selects describe how to use the program..

-Best Option.
+To use the key the user selects a feature from the features in the top left Features Available panel and clicks on the state present in their specimen to be identified.
+Once selected this feature and state will show as being selected in the Features Chosen panel directly below the Features Available panel.
+To undo a selection, click on the box next to the state chosen in the Features Chosen panel to erase the tick in the box.
+Once a feature state is chosen all the taxa that do not possess the chosen feature state are discarded in the bottom right Entities Discarded panel and those that do possess the chosen are retained in the top right Entities Remaining panel.
+The user continues to choose further character states present in their specimen until identification is acheived.
+To restart the key when finished select the restart key icon represented by the two green arrows in the top left corner of the screen.

 ## General helpful hints

 For the most effective use of this key the user is encouraged to read the help guides for each character and state before submitting an answer for that character and state.
-This will reduce the chance of misinterpretation of the character and state.
-Some Information and definitions required for interpreting a state may be given under character so users are encouraged to read the help guide for the characters before the states.
+Help guides and photographs can be found by clicking on the page icons beside characters and states.
+This help will reduce the chance of misinterpretation of the character and state.
+Some information and definitions required for interpreting a state may be given under character so users are encouraged to read the help guide for the characters before the states.
 When taking measurements or assessing which state a character exists in for the taxon being identified a typical plant and plant part should be used.
 Typical is here interpreted as a close representation of the average plant in terms of size and stature in a population and a plant part that represents the average condition for that character (e.g. average length, the most frequently observed density of hairs etc.).
 The plant chosen should also be reproductively mature because states and measurements refer to plants at maturity.
 For some of the characters it is possible for some taxa to possess more than one character state for the character.
 In such cases either correct character state can be chosen.
 When taking measurements be precise e.g. if a cypsela is 4.9 mm long enter 4.9 mm long rather than rounding up to 5 mm and entering that.

+To help identify the specimen to be identified as quickly as possible the best option can be used.
+This option highlights which charaters should be used first to discard the maximum number of taxa among the remaining taxa.
+To use the best option select the best icon given as a blue wand at the top of the screen.
+For some similar taxa such as closely related species or subspecies within a species it may become time consuming to keep using the key until one taxon remains.
+In such instances the user can use the dichotomous keys and profiles to help to distinguish between similar species.

 ## Occurrence

 ### Natural Region

 Victoria has been divided into 16 natural regions.
 For this character the user determines which natural region the plant that is to be identified was found in to enter for this character.
 Whether a taxon is regarded as occurring in a particular natural region or not is dependent on whether the taxon has been previously documented as occurring in that natural region or not.
 There is a remote possible that a taxon occurs in a natural region but has not yet been documented in that natural region.
 In such a case the key will not recognise that taxon as occurring in that natural region which will result in a misidentification for the user.
-This issue may be particularly relevant to newly introduced species which may be still expanding their range through Victoria or for taxa that are undercollected for herbarium.
-Due to these issues we suggest that this character be one of the first characters investigated as a potential reason for misidentification.
+This issue may be particularly relevant to newly introduced species which may be still expanding their range through Victoria or for taxa that are undercollected for herbaria.
+Due to these issues it is suggested that this character be one of the first characters investigated as a potential reason for misidentification.

 ## Plant